esphome/esphome-docs/components/sensor/ct_clamp.rst

     :image: flash.png

-The Current Transformer Clamp (``ct_clamp``) Sensor allows you to hook up a CT Clamp to an ADC pin in your device to measure single phase AC current.
-On the ESP8266 only pin A0 (GPIO17) supports this.
-On the ESP32 pins GPIO32 through GPIO39 can be used.
+The Current Transformer Clamp (``ct_clamp``) Sensor allows you to hook up a CT Clamp to an analog input sensor like the :ref:`adc sensor <adc>` in your device to measure single phase AC current.

 .. figure:: images/ct_clamp-ui.png
     :align: center